Thorkee/ENG1003_w1_Group3/README.md

   - How to use VScode and Github
   - The Basics of Python
   - How to use Atsushi's A* algorithm to complete the task
-  - How to edit the A* algorithm to adapt other task
+  - How to edit the A* algorithm to adapt other tasks
   - Other more algorithms
-  - How to programmed through review literature papers (like D* algorithm)
+  - How to program through review literature papers (like D* algorithm)
   - How to use HTML to write the report
   - ...
   - However, the thing that most matters is that we cultivate the ability to learn on our own, to break through from internet resources and to work together as a team to complete tasks with an incredible 1+1>2 effect.